-Housing Connect is pleased to be an industry leader and in the elite group of housing authorities in the nation.
-We are excited to implement policies that will address local needs and increase cost effectiveness, self-sufficiency, and housing choice.
+Housing Connect is pleased to be an industry leader and in the elite group of housing authorities in the nation implementing policies that will address local needs and increase cost effectiveness, self-sufficiency, and housing choice.

 2. PHA Annual Plan (HUD Form 50075-HP)